-As long as you are passionate about your business idea, writing a plan on how you plan to grow should not be a task too hard to handle.
+As long as you are passionate about your business idea, writing a plan on how you plan to grow should not be too hard to handle.

-It would be best to start by writing a simple one-page business plan (A lean plan).
-Once you have a lean plan, you can then come back and develop it later on.
+It would be best to write a simple one-page business plan (A lean plan).
+Once you have a lean plan, you can develop it later.

 Now that you have known the features of a good business plan, it is time to look at what a business plan should have as content.
-Content is a critical factor that will determine whether your plan will be approved or trashed.
+Content is critical in determining whether your plan will be approved or trashed.
 The following are aspects that you should include in your business plan content.